-- Work with the headteacher/principal and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements; - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively; - To monitor the quality of SEND support by establishing effective systems to identify and meet the needs of pupils; - Work with the headteacher/principal and SEND governor to determine the strategic development of the SEND policy and provision in the school; - To establish and maintain practices for assessing, recording and reporting on pupil achievements; - Overseeing and monitoring the quality of Education, Health and Care Plans (EHCP's). - Plan how to manage and deploy allocated resources in an effective and efficient way. - Be the point of contact and work with external organisations that support and contribute pupils SEND provision, including local authority, local schools, voluntary agencies and charities. - Provide regular presentations and regulatory changes on SEND provision to: governors, SLT and colleagues; - Provide professional guidance and training where appropriate to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and quality first teaching
+- Work with the School Leader and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements; - To monitor the quality of SEND support by establishing effective systems to identify and meet the needs of pupils; - To establish and maintain practices for assessing, recording and reporting on pupil achievements; - Overseeing and monitoring the quality of Education, Health and Care Plans (EHCP's). - Plan how to manage and deploy allocated resources in an effective and efficient way. - Be the point of contact and work with external organisations that support and contribute to pupils' SEND provision, including local authority, local schools, voluntary agencies and charities. - Provide professional guidance and training where appropriate to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and quality first teaching